 Besides assessing the usefulness of the calibration method for an NWP model, the two additional scientific goals of this project are to understand the sensitivity of the NWP model quality with respect to some of the model parameters and to optimize the calibration procedure, in order to make it practicable on a standard HPC production system.
-Both aspects cannot directly be transferred from the experience with the calibration of the climate version of COSMO due to the very different performance scores and time scale involved in climate and weather forecasts.
+Both aspects can not directly be transferred from the experience with the calibration of the climate version of COSMO due to the very different performance scores and time scale involved in climate and weather forecasts.

-The main scientific impact of a positive outcome of this project is the availability of an objective calibration tool to determine the optimal setting of free or poorly defined model parameters.
-Depending on the (minimal) computing resources needed for a robust calibration, modellers will be able to objectively and reproducibly re-calibrate their NWP modelling system whenever needed: after major model changes, for an unbiased assessment of different modules (e.g. parameterization schemes), for optimal perturbation of parameters when run in ensemble mode, for a better understanding of the sensitivity of the model quality to a specific model parameter, etc. What today is only done once ('expert tuning') will in the future be done as often as needed!
+The main scientific impact of a positive outcome of this project is the generation of an objective calibration tool to determine the optimal setting of free or poorly defined model parameters.
+Depending on available computing resources, modellers will be able to objectively and reproducibly calibrate their NWP modelling system whenever needed: e.g. after major model changes, for an unbiased assessment of different modules (e.g. parameterization schemes), for optimal perturbation of parameters when run in ensemble mode, for a better understanding of the sensitivity of the model quality to a specific model parameter, etc. What today is only done once ('expert tuning') will in the future be done as often as needed!